PiBrewing/cbpi4-PIDHerms/README.md

 - It runs on PID control until it reaches a specified temperature.
 Above that temperature it heates w/o PID logic until a specified boil temp is reached.
 - Power to run boil can be specified in the plugin
 - Kettle Agitator (Pump) is siwtched on in Automode
+- Pump can be switched of in intervalls

 ![CBPi4 Settings](https://github.com/avollkopf/cbpi4-PIDHerms/blob/main/Settings.png?raw=true)